 Whether you are a business looking for carefully crafted written content or a writer looking for editing or promotional services, the first thing I’ll do is listen.
 To you.
 To your vision.
 Pyxis holds open a space for your vision and can provide you with "navigational" services and carefully crafted messaging, but the voice will always be yours.

 As an editor, this approach allows me to help you organize and hone your manuscript or text so you can present your work at its very best.
-As a writer, it enables me to understand your needs, message, product and style so that I can craft a professional piece that looks and feels authentic to you.
-In addition, my experience as a planner and coordinator enables me to help you conceptualize, produce and disseminate information in a way that best suits your needs and goals.
+As a writer, it enables me to understand your needs, message, product, and style so that I can craft a professional piece that looks and feels authentic to you.
+In addition, my experience as an event planner and coordinator enables me to help you conceptualize, produce, and disseminate information in a way that best suits your needs and goals.

-Kathleen Eull's clients include the Pewaukee Public Library Foundation, Inc., where she serves as Director of Development.
+Kathleen Eull's clients include fiction and non-fiction authors as well as business and medical professionals developing writing projects.
 She also serves as a Project Development Advisor for Moral Foundations of Economy & Society Research Centre at the University College Cork, Ireland.
 Ms. Eull began her career as a Research Assistant at Robert W. Baird & Co, Inc. where her duties included editing and ghostwriting.
 She went on to serve as the Co-Chair and Event Coordinator for the Southeast Wisconsin Festival of Books and as the Associate Program Coordinator for the UW-Waukesha Foundation, Inc. During this time, she was also a board member of the UW-Waukesha Foundation, Inc.

-Kathleen teaches poetry workshops for emerging and developing poets.
+Kathleen teaches writing workshops for emerging and developing writers and artists.
 Her poetry has appeared in The Emergency Almanac, Echoes, KNOCK and pith and was featured as part of the 2012 Verse and Vision project by Gallery Q Artists Cooperative.
 In addition, her interview with New York-based poet Scott Zieher appears in his second book IMPATIENCE (Emergency Press, 2009).
 Professional memberships include Mystery Writers of America.
 She has recently completed her first novel.